 - Individuals must be staff or affiliated with an AFHTO member and the nomination must be for work they’ve performed in their capacity as such.
 Please note- education grants will be paid to the team rather than an individual.

-** Education grant will be given to the award recipient in this category above thanks to the generous donations of our sponsor Provincial Geriatrics Leadership Ontario.
+Education grants for all categories will be given to award recipients thanks to the generous donations of our sponsor Boehringer Ingelheim.

 We look forward to seeing your nominations and recognizing ALL the excellent work being done!

 Presented with the support of: